cositools/cosi-data-challenge-2/README.md

 **Input Models:**  <br />

-This is the description of the source model for diffuse Al26 line emission in the Galaxy at 1808.63 keV.
-There are two realisations from the same doubly exponential disk model.
+There are two realisations from the same doubly exponential disk model for Al26 line emission (1808.63 keV) in the Galaxy.
 The three-dimensional model is

 $$&rho;(R,z,&phi;) = L / (4 &pi; R_s^2  z_s) \times \mathrm{exp}(-R/R_s) \times \mathrm{exp}(-|z|/z_s)$$
 where L is the total luminosity of Al26 in the Galaxy, i.e. $L = M/m \times p/&tau;$, with $m = 26 u$ the atomic mass of Al26 nuclei, $p = 0.9976$ is the branching ratio to emit a photon, and $&tau; = 1.05$ Myr is the lifetime of Al26.
 This gives a quasi-persistent luminosity for a "living" Al26 mass $M$.
 The values $R_s$ and $z_s$ are the scale radius and scale height, respectively.
 The radial coordinate is given by $R$, i.e. $R = \sqrt{(x-x_0)^2 + (y-y_0)^2}$, and $z$ is the vertical coordinate, $z = z' - z_0$, where $x_0 = 8.178$, $y_0 = 0$, and $z_0 = -0.019$ are the coordinates of the Galactic center seen from Earth.
 All distance and size units are in kpc.
 The line of sight integration is performed so that the flux per pixel (here: cartesian pixel grid with 3 deg resolution) is in units of ph/cm2/s/sr.